 - Pricing information pulled from your site directly

-- A range of other options
+- A range of other options and calls to action

 If they’re relevant to your ads, add them — they’re free and enhance your ads significantly.